ahmedcodein/word_guesser/README.md

     - return difficulty_level

-difficulty_level:
+word_selector:

     - if difficulty_level is easy:
-        - randomly choose word with 3-letter length from the word_list
+        - randomly choose word with 3-letter length from the words_storage
     - else if difficulty_level is intermediate:
-        - randomly choose a word with 4-letter length from the word_list
+        - randomly choose a word with 4-letter length from the words_storage
     - else:
-        - randomly choose a word with no less than five-letter length from the word_list
+        - randomly choose a word with no less than five-letter length from the words_storage
         - store the word in word_container
         - return word_container